AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/data-views-lp-dev.md

 [!include[<title>](../../_includes/data-views.md)]

+Understanding how the data view resolves into content is important for both the user designing the data view and the user working with that view for data science.
+Data views provide extensive visibility into the data included in the view.
+The concept of "resolving" a data view is when the data view's queries and logic are executed to determine the data view's exact schema and content.

 ## Defining and refining a data view

 There are several concepts and types used when defining data views.
 This is accomplished via the RESTful [data views API](xref:DataViewsAPIOverview).
 See the OCS documentation for greater detail on these concepts: